FSGModding/FSG_Mod_Assistant/README.md

 ## What this does

-At it's core functionality, this is a file manager, and it has the ability to edit FS22's `gameSettings.xml` file to set one of your mod collections as the mod location the game reads. __For the security conscious__, it's sole communication with the internet is the self-updater for the program - all of your mods are tested locally - if you prefer to update manually, you can safely block this app in your firewall.
+At it's core functionality, this is a file manager, and it has the ability to edit FS22's `gameSettings.xml` file to set one of your mod collections as the mod location the game reads. __For the security conscious__, it's sole communication with the internet is the self-updater for the program, and pulling a list of modHub mods from a server - all of your mods are tested locally - if you prefer to update manually, you can safely block this app in your firewall - although that will break the "Open on ModHub" button.
 There is also a portable (no-install) version if you prefer that.

 ## What is a Broken Mod?